-Dr. Williams’ research interests include theological anthropology (Christian understanding of human beings), Christian ethics derived from interpretations of Jesus, race, politics and black church life.
+Dr. Williams’ research interests include Christological ethics, theological anthropology, Christian social ethics, the Harlem Renaissance, race, politics and black church life.
 His current book project includes a religious critique of whiteness in the Harlem Renaissance.
-In addition, he is working on a popular commentary on the books of Joshua and Judges (belief series, Westminster/John Knox).
+In addition, he is working on a book analyzing the reception of Bonhoeffer by liberation activists in apartheid South Africa.

 Interrogating Theological Anthropology in the Harlem Renaissance: The Figure of the Human as a Problem for Christian Ethics (in progress)

 Commentary on Joshua and Judges (Westminster John Knox Press: in progress)

 Bonhoeffer’s Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance (Baylor University Press, October 1, 2014)